JRC-COMBINE/NoiseCut/CONTRIBUTING.md

 ### Installing from source

-Pip-install the project, in the path in which [pyproject.toml](pyproject.toml) file exists, with the `--editable` flag, which ensures that any changes you make to the source code are immediately reflected in your environment.
+Pip-install the project, in the path in which [pyproject.toml][pyproject] file exists, with the `--editable` flag, which ensures that any changes you make to the source code are immediately reflected in your environment.